RETENTION MARKETING

 Show how retention impacts financial results

 When everyone understands how retention affects the business, they're more likely to make decisions that support long-term customer relationships.
+Once you know your numbers, our guide to retention marketing strategies covers what to do about them.

 At Darkroom, we help businesses create measurement frameworks that connect retention to overall business strategy.
 Our approach focuses on identifying the most meaningful metrics for your specific business model and customer base.
 Learn more about our approach.

-👉Frequently Asked Questions About Measuring Customer Retention
+Frequently Asked Questions About Measuring Customer Retention

-What is a good customer retention rate for my industry?
+What is a good customer retention rate?